Are you looking for tips because your cat stopped using the litter box?

 Moreover, cats can become afraid of their toilet if something startles them in the middle of peeing or another animal beats them there.

-#12 Not Enough Toilet Boxes
+12. Not Enough Litter Boxes

-Not enough toilet boxes around the house can be the reason for your cat not using the litter box.
-You need one box per cat plus one extra to promote good litter box habits.
+Not enough litter boxes around the house can be the reason your cat is not using the litter box.

-#13 Surface Preference
+13. Surface Preference

 When you ignore your cat not using the toilet box, some cats develop a surface preference for carpeted surfaces, soft bedding, or floors.